 The Key to Getting Results = Understanding Your Body

-Now remember, vitamin D is a hormone, and hormones are chemical messengers or information molecules that communicate a message around your body.
-If you’re taking a messenger every day in the form of a supplement, I highly recommend understanding the message that it is sending and reading the references in this article and beyond.
-That’s why I prefer to let my body control how much of the vitamin D hormone it wants to absorb through sunlight on its own, instead of forcing the body to do certain things with a supplement.
+Now remember, vitamin D is a hormone.
+Hormones are chemical messengers or information molecules that communicate messages around your body.
+If you’re taking a messenger every day in the form of a supplement, be sure you understand the message that it is sending by reading the references in this article and beyond.
+I prefer to let my body control how much of the vitamin D hormone it wants to absorb through sunlight on its own, instead of forcing the body to do certain things with a supplement.

 If you’ve been going with the popular advice about taking vitamin D (that is not without controversy I might add), but you still feel like crap, it’s probably a good time to start understanding your body.
-Start learning about your body so you can supplement it right, and correct your mineral imbalances, not just follow the latest supplement trend without working with your health professional and monitoring the effects of your supplementation.
-Hair analysis is my favorite tool to address your mineral deficiencies and or excesses and you can learn more about all the other data it gives you on the interworking of your body here.
+Start learning about your body so you can supplement it right, and correct your mineral imbalances—not just follow the latest supplement trend without working with your health professional and monitoring the effects of your supplementation.
+Hair analysis is my favorite tool to address your mineral deficiencies and excesses.
+You can learn more about all the other data it gives you on the interworking of your body here.

 Ready to find out your mineral levels?